It seems so surreal that we are creeping closer to the end of the year – 2017 has flown by, it really has.

 Mr D’s birthday was a lovely day.
-He had a great day with his friends and the younger members of the family on the Sunday when we had a little party for him.
+He had a great day with his friends on the Sunday when we had a little party for him.
 He loved it and I hope the other children had as much fun as my three did.
 My mum made the birthday cake for him – Paw Patrol themed.
 It was as delicious as the cakes she makes always are.

 On the birthday itself we went for breakfast to a local pub restaurant – something that has become a tradition now!
 We saw my parents, my brother and my auntie during the day.
 He loved it and it was nice to be able to share the day with others.
 He had a great day and is still working through discovering his new toys and books.

 The months ended much better than it started; at the beginning of the month, the children were all unwell.
 We had a horrible sickness bug which just seemed to last forever.
 Mr H was the most physically unwell and it felt like my washing machine was never off; cleaning up the bed linen.
 Mr D is very stoic when he is unwell and for the best part of a week I would find him curled up asleep underneath a blanket in the middle of the floor.
 He is so good at just taking himself off to bed when he’s unwell.
 Miss E got away with it pretty much, and was just mostly tired.
 Somehow I managed to avoid the bug, although Damian and both my parents succumbed to it.